darrenjkt/SEE-MTDA/README.md

 ```
 bash docker/run.sh -i detector
 ```
-For training, see the following example.
+a) **Training**: see the following example.
 Replace the cfg file with any of the other cfg files in the `tools/cfgs` folder.
 ```
 cd detector/tools
 python train.py --cfg_file cfgs/source-waymo/secondiou/see/secondiou_ros_custom1000_GM-ORH005.yaml
 ```

-For testing, download the models from the links above and modify the cfg and ckpt paths below.
+b) **testing**: download the models from the links above and modify the cfg and ckpt paths below.
 For the cfg files, please link to the yaml files in the output folder instead of the ones in the `tools/cfg` folder.
 ```
 cd detector/tools
 python test.py --cfg_file /SEE-MTDA/detector/output/source-waymo/secondiou/see/secondiou_ros_custom1000_GM-ORH005/default/secondiou_ros_custom1000_GM-ORH005_eval-baraja100.yaml \